 Laid-Back Bridal Tailoring

 A nod to nonchalance and power dressing all in one, this two-piece from Ghost takes tailoring and makes it fitting for a relaxed bride.
-The Viola jacket is a tailored fit and shapes around the waist, and paired with the wide-leg Senna trousers creates a beautifully understated and elegant bridal look.
+The Piper jacket is a tailored fit and shapes around the waist, and paired with the wide-leg Senna trousers creates a beautifully understated and elegant bridal look.
 Both pieces can also be worn again, separately or together, as occasionwear or even a wedding guest outfit.

 The Party Dress